2008 Israel–Hamas ceasefire: Hamas' observance of the ceasefire prior to 4 November 2008

-Prior to the incident on 4 November, in which Israeli forces destroyed a cross-border tunnel and killed six of its operatives, Hamas had been scrupulously adhering to the ceasefire – not firing rockets itself and reigning in other Palestinian groups.
+Prior to the incident on 4 November, in which Israeli forces destroyed a cross-border tunnel and killed six of its operatives, Hamas had been scrupulously adhering to the ceasefire – not firing rockets itself and reining in other Palestinian groups.
 Hamas' adherence to the ceasefire was admitted by official Israeli spokesperson, Mark Regev.
 In an interview with David Fuller on More4 News (a sister programme of the U.K.'s Channel 4 News) on 9 January 2009, two weeks into Israel's assault on Gaza, Regev explained that "Success is freeing the civilian population of southern Israel from the fear of an incoming Hamas rockets."
-When Fuller put it to Regev that "there were no Hamas rockets during the ceasefire before 4 November, there were no Hamas rockets for 4 months", Regev replied: "That’s correct".
+When Fuller put it to Regev that "there were no Hamas rockets during the ceasefire before 4 November, there were no Hamas rockets for 4 months", Regev replied: "That's correct".
 Support for Regev's view is found in a document provided to journalists, published by Israel's Meir Amit Intelligence and Terrorism Information Centre: "Hamas was careful to maintain the ceasefire".
 Despite Israel's refusal to comply with the truce agreement to end the siege, Hamas brought rocket and mortar fire from Gaza to a virtual halt during the summer and fall of 2008.
 Hamas "tried to enforce the terms of the arrangement" on other Palestinian groups, taking "a number of steps against networks which violated the arrangement," including short-term detention and confiscating their weapons, but it could not completely end the rocket and mortar shell attacks by these rogue factions in Gaza.
 Hamas had sought support in Gazan public opinion for its policy of maintaining the ceasefire.

-Violations of the Hamas-Israel agreement by other Gaza organisations
+Violations of the Hamas–Israel agreement by other Gaza organisations

 A week after the cease-fire agreement was reached, Hamas called on other Palestinian factions to abide by the truce.
 A rocket attack on Israel by al-Aqsa Martyrs' Brigades was condemned by Hamas as "unpatriotic."
 Hamas claimed it would imprison anyone, from its own ranks or other groups, caught firing rockets, but also explicitly stated it would not police the border with Israel.
 On 28 June, Saeb Erekat, the PLO's chief negotiator, called upon all groups to honor the lull, calling it the "supreme Palestinian interest" above all else.
 The three rocket attacks made from 19 to 28 June led Israel to slow down the re-opening of Gaza border areas.
 On 29 June, the Intelligence and Terrorism Information Center commented that Hamas preferred to exert outside pressure on the rocket attackers and refused to confront them directly.

 Hamas believed that 19 June agreement required it to end rocket attacks upon Israel in exchange for an end of the blockade.
 According to The New York Times: